-- In 2005-2015, 84 congenital rubella infections (probable and confirmed cases) were reported, with two peaks in 2008 and 2012. - Moreover 167 rubella infections in pregnancy (possible, probable and confirmed cases) were notified.
-Among them, 32 voluntary terminations, 1 stillbirth and 1 spontaneous abortion were reported. - In 2015 and the first months of 2016 no congenital rubella case was reported.
-Congenital rubella incidence is below 1 case per 100,000 live births since 2013.
-It is, however, necessary to keep high the attention, taking into consideration that rubella infection has a ciclic-epidemic trend. - It is necessary to reinforce the follow up of the outcome of pregnancies and of the status of infection of the newborns with suspected congenital rubella over time. - Clinicians' awarness on the importance of reporting all cases to the surveillance system should be improved. - In this bulletin, the results of a study comparing congenital rubella notifications and hospitalizations, performed in 2015, are reported.
+- In the period January 2005 August 2016, 84 congenital rubella infections (probable and confirmed cases) were reported, with two peaks in 2008 and 2012. - Moreover 168 rubella infections in pregnancy (possible, probable and confirmed cases) were notified.
+Among them, 32 voluntary terminations, 1 stillbirth and 1 spontaneous abortion were reported. - No confirmed or probable congenital rubella case has been reported since 2015. - Congenital rubella incidence is below 1 case per 100,000 live births since 2013.
+It is, however, necessary to keep high the attention, taking into consideration that rubella infection has a ciclicepidemic trend. - It is necessary to reinforce the follow up of the outcome of pregnancies and of the status of infection of the newborns with suspected congenital rubella over time.